 Average Annual Increases in Recipient Wages for Degree Scholarship Recipients

-Average Annual Recipient Retention Rates in States with Associate and/or Bachelor Degree Scholarships (removing turnover caused by COVID-19)
+Average Annual Recipient Retention Rates in States with Associate and/or Bachelor’s Degree Scholarships

 Diversity of the Workforce

-- 51% of recipients were people of color and/or Latinx origin
+- 44% of Associate Degree recipients were people of color and/or Latinx origin

 Diversity of Program Auspices and Children Served